Python Modern Opengl Rotating the Cube

 Now it is time to create EBO

-What is EBO ?
+What is EBO?

 To explain how element buffer objects work it’s best to give an example: suppose we want to draw a rectangle instead of a triangle.
+We can draw a rectangle using two triangles (OpenGL mainly works with triangles).
+This will generate the following set of vertices:

 As you can see, there is some overlap on the vertices specified.
 We specify bottom right and top left twice!
 This is an overhead of 50% since the same rectangle could also be specified with only 4 vertices, instead of 6.
 This will only get worse as soon as we have